Gender and Integrated Water Resources Management (IWRM)

 About This Course

-Guided by the Why Gender Matters in IWRM training manual, this course unravels the existing challenges faced by vulnerable groups when dealing with water, demonstrates how the two are connected, explains the benefits of addressing them in an integrated way, and presents comprehensive tools on how to achieve this.
-An abundance of case studies and lessons learned are shared to provide concrete examples which can be tailored and adapted to suit practitioners’ needs.
+Gender and water have a particularly strong link.
+For sustainable water resources management ensuring meaningful participation of all stakeholders is critical.
+Guided by the Why Gender Matters in IWRM training manual, this course unravels the existing challenges faced by vulnerable groups when dealing with water, demonstrates how the two are connected and explains the benefits of addressing gender and water in an integrated way.

 Objective

-The course aims to improve practitioners’ understanding of the benefits of integrating gender meaningfully through integrated water management practices.
+The course aims to improve practitioners’ understanding of the benefits of integrating gender meaningfully into the water sector, using integrated water management practices.

-The course discusses the tools required to fully integrate women and vulnerable participants, and the potential negative impacts of ignoring gender components when planning for water and sanitation, climate resilient measures, and inclusive participation in the water sector.
-The modules provide examples of tools and practical ways forward, as well as real-life case studies.
-The various monitoring and gender-specific indicators are also discussed.
+The course presents the various actions required to fully integrate women and vulnerable participants in water resources management.
+It also cautions of the potential negative impacts of ignoring gender components when planning for water and sanitation, climate resilience, and inclusive participation.
+Participants will learn about tools and case studies of gender mainstreaming in practice, including monitoring and gender-specific indicators, using evidence-based data to support gender-inclusive decisions and strategies.

-By the end of the course, participants will be able to design and implement integrated and inclusive interventions in the water sector which ensure strong recognition of marginalised groups, leverage their knowledge towards adaptive measures to climate change, and work towards inclusive representation and access for sustainable management practices.
+By the end of the course, participants will be able to design and implement integrated and inclusive gender mainstreaming interventions in the water sector.
+They will also be equipped with tools to support strong recognition of marginalised groups, leverage their knowledge towards adaptive measures to climate change, and work towards inclusive representation of all stakeholders in sustainable water resources management practices.

 Participants